AliciaF11/IHM_Matlab/README.md

 <p align="center"> <img src="Image1.png"/> </p>

 ## Data extraction
 This part consists of extracting the different variables from our simulation function.
-We are therefore going to create a new function which will take as a parameter: errors.
+I created a new function which will take as a parameter: errors.
 <p align="center"> <img src="Image2.png"/> </p>

 ## Results analysis
-Modeling part : we were able to carry out a simulation of a system whose response is linear thanks to a function allowing to have different parameters chosen by the user through five cursors a, b, N, sigma, class:
+Modeling part : I was able to perform a simulation of a system whose response is linear thanks to a function allowing to have different parameters chosen by the user through five cursors a, b, N, sigma, class:
 -	Linear regression
 - Gaussian noise
 - Gaussian histogram
 - Noisy signal

-Noise representation part: we have a graph that displays the noise distribution (in a time domain).
-We added a slider which is the standard deviation.
+Noise representation part: I have a graph that displays the noise distribution (in a time domain).
+I added a slider which is the standard deviation.
 The evolution of this standard deviation around the mean represents the measurement error.

 Generation part of the values obtained: a table has been inserted which gathers the theoretical and estimated values, as well as their errors.

-We generated an initialization file with predefined values so that we could automatically display our graphs when launching the code.
+I generated an initialization file with predefined values so that we could automatically display our graphs when launching the code.

-In the end we have the following graphical interface:
+In the end I have the following graphical interface:
 <p align="center"> <img src="Image3.png"/> </p>

 ## Conclusion